 You should know even at the beginning that you will never fully baby-proof your house.
 One amazing fact about babies and children is that they are great at finding new and unique ways to get themselves in trouble.

-As a result, you need to keep your eyes on what your baby can do so that you can guard problem areas as they come up.
+As a result, you need to keep an eye on what your baby can do so you can guard problem areas as they arise.
+Babies and toddlers are clever, though.
+They spend a ton of time watching things they can't wait to reach.
+Find a list of often-overlooked areas to baby-proof in The Ultimate Baby-Proofing Checklist.

 18. Am I Giving My Baby Enough Attention?